TheMisinformationGame/MisinformationGame/docs/Results.md

 #### Source Credibility
 {:#posts-source-credibility .no_toc}
-The credibility of the source that was associated with a post that was shown to the participant.
+The credibility of the source that was associated with a post shown to the participant.

 #### Source Followers
 {:#posts-source-followers .no_toc}
-The number of followers of the source that was associated with a post that was shown to the participant.
+The number of followers of the source that was associated with a post shown to the participant.

 #### Post Headline
 {:#posts-headline .no_toc}
-The [Headline](/StudyConfiguration#posts-headline) of the post that was shown to the participant.
+The [Headline](/StudyConfiguration#posts-headline) of the post shown to the participant.
 This is the same headline that was specified in the configuration spreadsheet for the post.
 This will be empty if the post did not have a headline.

 #### Post Likes
 {:#posts-post-likes .no_toc}
-The number of like reactions to the post that was shown to the participant.
+The number of like reactions to the post shown to the participant.
 This does not include the increase to the number of likes if the participant liked this post.
 This column will only be included if